flenhu/leetcode/Python/03_slidingWindow/README.md

 - [ ] 239.
 Sliding Window Maximum · hard 🔴

 ## NC All
-- [ ] Contains Duplicate II · easy 🟢
+- [ ] 219.
+Contains Duplicate II · easy 🟢
-- [ ] Number of Sub Arrays of Size K and Avg Greater than or Equal to Threshold · medium 🟠
+- [ ] 1343.
+Number of Sub Arrays of Size K and Avg Greater than or Equal to Threshold · medium 🟠
-- [ ] Permutation In String · medium 🟠
-- [ ] Frequency of The Most Frequent Element · medium 🟠
+- [ ] 1838.
+Frequency of The Most Frequent Element · medium 🟠
-- [ ] Fruits into Basket · medium 🟠
+- [ ] 904.
+Fruits into Basket · medium 🟠
-- [ ] Maximum Number of Vowels in a Substring of Given Length · medium 🟠
+- [ ] 1456.
+Maximum Number of Vowels in a Substring of Given Length · medium 🟠
-- [ ] Minimum Number of Flips to Make The Binary String Alternating · medium 🟠
+- [ ] 1888.
+Minimum Number of Flips to Make The Binary String Alternating · medium 🟠
-- [ ] Minimum Size Subarray Sum · medium 🟠
+- [ ] 209.
+Minimum Size Subarray Sum · medium 🟠
-- [ ] Find K Closest Elements · medium 🟠
+- [ ] 658.
+Find K Closest Elements · medium 🟠
-- [ ] Minimum Operations to Reduce X to Zero · medium 🟠
+- [ ] 1658.
+Minimum Operations to Reduce X to Zero · medium 🟠
-- [ ] Sliding Window Maximum · hard 🔴